ekliao/EricLiaoDigitalGarden/src/site/notes/MEM.ai.md

 This [video](https://www.youtube.com/watch?v=e-sQDNVmsq4&t=563s) by Srini is worth watching to compare Mem to Obsidian, which I am sold on, and to Notion, which I never got into.
 Below's my Glasp on it.

 Another [video](https://www.youtube.com/watch?v=t5YAJUbGxLU&t=16s) by Rafeh is even more noteworthy as it tries to persuade users away from Obsidian.
 Having watched it, I am extremely tickled and itchy to try Mem.
 You'll see how much Glasp I highlighted from Rafeh's talk below.
+This OpenAI funding [news](https://techcrunch.com/2022/11/10/ai-powered-note-taking-app-mem-raises-23-5m-openai/) on Mem strongly supports Rafeh's excitement.

+I don't think I'll stop using Obsidian just yet.
 I second several users' comments who predict that Obsidian will be able to pull the same AI magic soon.
+This should not prevent me from making Mem another active PKM of mine.

 #Glasp
 # (336) Why I Switched From Notion to Mem - YouTube